 What is micronized creatine monohydrate?

-Micronized Creatine is just Creatine Monohydrate that has been processed into a finer powder.
+Micronized Creatine is just Creatine Monohydrate that has been processed into a more delicate powder.
 This makes the supplement easier to dissolve in water and can often make the process and absorption easier from people’s stomachs.

 Does caffeine affect creatine monohydrate?

 The idea that caffeine can affect creatine came from a study published in the mid-1990s (1996, specifically).
-However, this study looked at a very small aspect of performance and no study has shown any negative effect of caffeine on creatine supplementation on any important outcome.
+However, this study looked at a tiny aspect of performance, and no study has shown any adverse effect of caffeine on creatine supplementation on any critical outcome.